MilesBHuff/Pokedex/README.md

 ### Unfinished objectives

+#### Complex Pokémon evolutions

+I implemented simple (linear) evolutions, but not complex (branching) evolutions (like Eevee's).
+Time constraints being what they are, I've decided to go with the current 90% solution.
+If I *were* to go about implementing trees, I'd get to have the most "fun" I've had with data structures since college.
+I might do this later just for the sake of the challenge.

 #### Automated unit testing

 I did not do the bonus objective that called for unit-testing the application.
 Time constraints being what they were, I decided to triage this, since I know the company does not generally use automated unit testing in its UI (instead relying on a mixture of manual QA and end-to-end testing).
 I did, however, ensure that [Jest](https://jestjs.io) was at least present and ready to go (by integrating `vite-template-redux` into the project).